Logarithmic Donaldson-Thomas theory: Transverse limits and generically expanded targets

 We fix a conical structure on the moduli space $T$ of tropical expansions and on its universal family.
 This determines a moduli space $\mathsf{DT}(X|D)$ of relative ideal sheaves equipped with a structure map to the stack $\mathsf{Exp}(X|D)$ of target expansions.
 We check that for each map

-from the spectrum of a discretely valued field, there exists a canonical base change $K\subset K'$ and an extension of the map to the spectrum of the corresponding valuation ring.
+from the spectrum of a discretely valued field, there exists a canonical base change $K\subset K'$ of a well-defined smallest order, and an extension of the map to the spectrum of the corresponding valuation ring.

 We have shown existence in the case where $\spec K$ maps to the locus in $\mathsf{Exp}(X|D)$ where the logarithmic structure is trivial and therefore assume that it maps to the boundary of $\mathsf{Exp}(X|D)$.
-By replacing $T$ with a subdivision i.e. by blowing up the stratum to which it maps, we ensure that $\spec K$ maps to a divisor in $\mathsf{Exp}(X|D)$.
+By replacing $T$ with a subdivision i.e. by performing a weighted blowing up of stratum to which it maps, we may choose a lift of the morphism from $\spec K$ so that it maps to the interior of a logarithmic divisor in $\mathsf{Exp}(X|D)$.
+Note that the blowup is proper, so it is sufficient to check the valuative criterion in the case where the generic point maps to a divisor.
+Indeed, this follows from applying the valuative criterion to the blowup map itself: if we find a completion of the map to $\spec R$ on the blowup, we can compose with the blow down to obtain an extension.

+We have fixed $S^\circ\subset S$.
 Pull back the logarithmic structure, universal expansion, and subscheme to form a family

-in keeping with the notation of the preceding discussion.
+In keeping with the notation of the preceding discussion, $\rho$ denotes the ray corresponding to the exceptional divisor that contains the image of $\spec K$.
 We fix these data for the following.

-\begin{proposition} There exists a sufficiently small extension $S_\sigma$ of $S^\circ$ and its logarithmic structure, a ramified base change $S_\sigma'\to S_\sigma$, and an expansion $\mathcal Y_{\sigma'}$ over $S_{\sigma'}$ such that, after pullback, the closure of $Z_\rho$ is strongly transverse and satisfies the DT stability condition. \end{proposition}
+\begin{proposition} There exists a sufficiently small extension $S_\sigma$ of $S^\circ$ and its logarithmic structure, a ramified base change $S_\sigma'\to S_\sigma$, and an expansion $\mathcal Y_{\sigma'}$ over $S_{\sigma'}$ such that, after pullback, the closure of $Z_\rho$ is algebraically transverse and satisfies the DT stability condition. \end{proposition}